Semantic system: Reference works

-The Semantic system
+Semantic system

 For the last two centuries, Western musicians have been using imperfect musical intervals: those of the equal temperament of 12 notes per octave.
-While they have been used in the composition of a considerable amount of music, these intervals were a mathematical compromise that enabled the development of a certain category of acoustic, then electronic instruments, that some feel don't account for the finesse of our perceptual system.
+While they have been used in the composition of a considerable amount of music, these intervals were a mathematical compromise that enabled the development of a certain category of acoustic, then electronic instruments, that some feel do not account for the finesse of our perceptual system.

-Numerous studies demonstrate that humans possess not only much greater analytical capacities than those needed to simply recognise the twelve equal tempered intervals, but that our perception also integrates many psycho-sensory factors, including the ability to connect timbre and intonation.

 Historically, it was the philosopher and mathematician Leibniz who developed, in the 17th century, the theory of "subconscious calculation", according to which music was defined as "the pleasure the human soul experiences from counting without being aware that it is counting".

 The Pythagorean Jean-Philippe Rameau followed a similar route when he established a connection between our perception of musical intervals and mathematics, and stated that according to him melody stems from harmony, through which it can "allow us to hear the numerical ratios enshrined within the universe".

-More recently, a large number of composers such as Harry Patch, Lou Harrison, Terry Riley, La Monte Young, Ben Johnston, Wendy Carlos, David B. Doty and Robert Rich have employed a variety of microtonal scales in just intonation.
+More recently, a large number of composers such as Harry Patch, Harrison, Terry Riley, La Monte Young, Ben Johnston, Wendy Carlos, David B. Doty and Robert Rich have employed a variety of microtonal scales in just intonation.

-In a similar approach to those of Leibniz and Rameau, Alain Daniélou was deeply invested in the study of musical intervals, having studied Indian music and its subtleties for a large part of his life.
+In a similar approach to those of Leibniz and Rameau, Daniélou was deeply invested in the study of musical intervals, having studied Indian music and its subtleties for a large part of his life.
 He developed a musical scale of 53 notes, only using ratios of the prime factors 2, 3 and 5, which according to Fritz Winckel "shed a whole new light on intervals".

-5-limit tuning
+Five-limit tuning

-The Semantic system includes the notion of 5-limit tuning (or 5-limit just intonation)—which refers to the fact that among all the whole numbers that form its ratios, it only uses only products of prime numbers up to 5 (therefore factors 2, 3 and 5, in keeping with Alain Daniélou's theory concerning our perception of musical intervals).
+The semantic system includes the notion of five-limit tuning (or five-limit just intonation)—which refers to the fact that among all the whole numbers that form its ratios, it only uses only products of prime numbers up to five (therefore factors two, three and five, in keeping with Daniélou's theory concerning our perception of musical intervals).

-However, because of their remarkable micro-coincidences, harmonic 7 (there are 14 occurrences of this interval in the S-53 scale) and harmonics 17 and 19, if only to mention these three, are naturally present in various configurations, in particular within the Indian shrutis, and these intervals are therefore also part of the Semantic system.
+However, because of their remarkable micro-coincidences, harmonic 7 (there are 14 occurrences of this interval in the S-53 scale) and harmonics 17 and 19, if only to mention these three, are naturally present in various configurations, in particular within the Indian shrutis, and these intervals are therefore also part of the semantic system.